 We encourage you to get more involved with the section founded in 1949.
 The Executive Committee of the Tax Section is comprised of 4 Officers, at least 40 Co-Chairs of more than 20 separate tax committees, 20 At-Large Members, and 25 former Section Chairs.
 The Executive Committee oversees the activities of the tax committees.
 Any member of the Tax Section is eligible to join the tax committees.
-Please contact Cathy Teeter if you are interested or complete and mail in the Tax Section Membership and Committee Application Brochure.
+If you are interested, please contact Member Resource Center at 1-800-582-2452 or email [email protected].

 The Tax Section engages in many activities, including testifying before Congress, holding semi-annual meetings and sponsoring Ad hoc conferences.
 Our primary function, however, is to comment on proposed legislation and proposed regulatory guidance at the federal, state and local levels.
 We usually do this in the form of written reports.

 Although the Tax Section first began to prepare these reports shortly after its formation, it did not begin to number them until 1972.
 Since then, we have submitted over 1400 reports.
-To obtain a report pre-1986 please contact Cathy Teeter.
+To obtain a report pre-1986 please contact Kim Francis.
 Reports issued in 1986 to date are available on this website.

 Most of our reports comment on proposed guidance or legislation related to corporate and partnership tax, international tax, the taxation of financial instruments, debt and equity securities, employee benefits, IRS regulation of tax lawyers, and state and local tax matters.